makersacademy/async-workshops/promises-workshop/README.md

 ## The flow of control and the flow of data

-This workshop builds on the previous [flow of control (callbacks) workshop](../callbacks-workshop/).
-You can use that skill to help as you learn the skill of following the flow of data.
+In this workshop, you'll build on the skills you learnt in the [flow of control (callbacks) workshop](../callbacks-workshop/).
+Following the flow of data supports and is supported by following the flow of control.

 ## Why promises